ceautery/autery.net/src/static/blog/baudot-wip.md

 by [Louis Figuier](https://en.wikipedia.org/wiki/Louis_Figuier)
 is licensed under public domain

-Six of the codes were meant to convey status information, or "control codes" - start of message, no one at the station right now, etc. The remaining 92 positions were used in a two-symbol code, where each code represented a French word, giving `$$92 * 92 = 8,464` possible words.
+Six of the codes were meant to convey status information, or "control codes" - start of message, no one at the station right now, etc. The remaining 92 positions were used in a two-symbol code, where each code represented a French word, giving `$92 \times 92 = 8,464$` possible words.
 Each station would have a codebook of 92 pages, with 92 words on each page.

 .tip
 ![](/images/chappe_codebook.png)